Information for (Prospective) Students

 Attendance of 75% of the lectures, presentation sessions and seminars is compulsory.

 In order to complete a module, the student needs to take an exam, either in a written form (test or paper) or an oral examination determined by the lecturer at the beginning of the course.

-If the student does not successfully complete a module due to failure, he/she has the possibility to repeat the exam once on a fixed date in the same semester.
-If the student fails the Master thesis, he/she has to repeat the module by registering again in the same university without getting any further financial support.
+If the student does not successfully complete a module due to failure, they have the possibility to repeat the exam once on a fixed date in the same semester.
+If the student fails the Master thesis, they have to repeat the module by registering again in the same university without getting any further financial support.

 In case of disease and missing more than 25% of a module, the repetition of a module or other requirements need to be decided on individual basis.

 In each semester and for each module, the student will be evaluated according to the national grading system.